Sharp Lower Bounds on Density of Area-Minimizing Cones: The proof of Theorem

 (See~\cite{Stone-Density}*{Appendix A} for proofs of these facts about $d_k$.)
 Thus

 so

 as desired.
 Hence to prove the theorem, it suffices to construct mean curvature flows $\MM_\eps$ with properties (p1) - (p4).

 Since $C$ is an area-minimizing hypercone, it is one leaf of a foliation of $\RR^N$ by area-minimizing hypersurfaces~\cite{Hardt-Simon-Cone}.
 The foliation is of course singular at the origin, but it is smooth everywhere else.
 Each leaf other than $C$ is a radial graph over one of the components of $(\partial \BB)\setminus C$.
 Furthermore, the foliation is invariant under positive dilations about the origin.
 We can conveniently represent the leaves as level sets of a function $u: \RR^n\to \RR$ as follows.
 Let $U^+$ and $U^-$ be the two connected components of $\RR^N\setminus C$.
+By hypothesis, at least one of $U^+$ and $U^-$ is non-contractible.
+We choose the labeling so that $U^-$ is non-contractible.
 We let $u(x)=0$ for points $x\in C$.
 For points $x\in \RR^n\setminus C$, we let $u(x)$ be plus or minus the distance from the origin to the leaf through $x$ according to whether $x\in U^+$ or $x\in U^-$.
 Note that

 since the foliation is invariant under positive dilations.

 Let

 be the portion of the leaf $u^{-1}(v)$ inside the unit ball $\BB$.